mhuzaifa5/School_Funds_Distribution/README.md

 **Demo:**

-A live demo of the app is available at (provide a link if applicable).
+A live demo of the app is available at https://schoolfundsdistribution.streamlit.app/.

 **Description :**